gjwdyk/Notes-K8s/NGINX/README.md

 - [ ] Repository (Docker Hub) User ID (DockerHubUserID)
 - [ ] Repository (Docker Hub) Password (DockerHubPassword)

 This also means you are using NGINX+ KIC container image which has been built/compiled and stored in some repository somewhere.
+For example as depicted below:

 ![gjwdyk/nginx-ingress](../Figures/gjwdyknginxingress.png)

+Following the example above, the:
+- [ ] NGINX+'s Repository (Docker Hub) Name (DockerHubRepositoryName) is the complete Repository Name, which is `gjwdyk/nginx-ingress` .
+- [ ] NGINX+ Version (NGINXPlusVersion) is the tag (version) of repository you want to choose.
+From the example above there is only one tag (version) available, which is `v1.11.3` .

+<br><br><br>

 ## When Building/Compiling NGINX+ KIC Container Image